Heavy rain may reach warning levels in Auckland, MetService warns

 "We will delay the stage opening until 11am."

+Further south, the Lake Taupo Cycle Challenge is already underway, although the MetService has tweeted it will be hampered by poor visibility.

+"Take care if you are competing or driving in the Taupo area," the forecaster said.

-MetService says a heavy rain watch remains in place in Auckland, Northland, Great Barrier Island and the Coromandel Peninsula until Saturday evening.
+The MetService said a heavy rain watch remained in place in Auckland, Northland, Great Barrier Island and the Coromandel Peninsula until tonight.

-There is a possibility this brings short bursts of rain that reach "warning criteria", it said.
+There was a possibility this would bring short bursts of rain that reached "warning criteria", it said.

-In Auckland, the heavy falls are set to last until 6pm with the city forecast to hit a high of 22C.
+In Auckland, the heavy falls are set to last until 6pm and the city is forecast to have a high of 22C.

-The dreary weather is expected to last into next week with MetService forecasting rain every day in Auckland for the next 10 days.
+The dreary weather is expected to last into next week.
+MetService is forecasting rain every day in Auckland for the next 10 days.

 Elsewhere, Hamilton and Tauranga are tipped to hit highs of 18C and 19C with heavy morning rain easing to showers in the afternoon, while Wellington is expecting 20C with occasional showers.